 Notes Includes only individuals hired as probationary faculty.
 Adjustments made for time on tenure clock outside UW; no adjustments for tenure clock extensions.
 Minority faculty include those who identified themselves as Black, Asian, Hispanic, Native American, or two or more races.
 Whites and those who choose not to report race or ethnicity are reported as non-minority.
 Thirteen faculty hired between 1991-92 and 2002-03 still held probationary appointments after more than nine years.

-Source UW Madison Tenure file and IADS.
 Prepared by Margaret Harrigan, Office of Academic Planning & Analysis, 9 March 2011, updated 13 April 2011.